AdobeDocs/analytics-platform.en/help/components/dimensions/t-breakdown-fa.md

 ---
 # Break down dimensions in Workspace

-You can break down your data in unlimited ways for your specific needs; build queries using relevant metrics, dimensions, filters, time lines, and other analysis breakdown values.
+You can break down your data in unlimited ways for your specific needs; build queries using relevant metrics, dimensions, segments, time lines, and other analysis breakdown values.

 1. In a [Freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md), from the context menu of one or more selected rows, select **[!UICONTROL Breakdown]** ![ChevronRight](/help/assets/icons/ChevronRight.svg).